smiletrl/golang_escape/pkg/example1/README.md

 Here we come to a good rule of thumb: <b>not use pointer unless it's really imperative to use pointer semantic</b>

 In this example, we see the variables moved to heap explicitly with the compile tool: `go build -gcflags="-m -l"`.
-In the following examples, we will see variables also moved to heap without the compiler explicitly saying so.
+In the other examples, we will see variables also moved to heap without the compiler explicitly saying so.